Ladder99/ladder99/services/agent/README.md

 See https://github.com/mtconnect/cppagent

-The Ladder99 Agent is a Docker image for the MTConnect Agent which includes a nice HTML interface for the data.
+The Ladder99 Agent is a Docker image for the MTConnect Agent which includes an HTML interface for the data.

 ## Running